 The programme is modular and comprises of core/compulsory modules, which are considered to be essential for each Award title.
 In line with Cardiff Metropolitan University’s assessment and awards regulations:

-Postgraduate Diploma/MSc students can select one optional module (Internship or Crisis, Risk and Strategic Change Management) to customise their Award.
+Postgraduate Diploma/MSc students can select one optional module to customise their Award.
 In addition, on successful completion of 120 credits, MSc students can select a different format for their Independent Research Project (Dissertation, Enterprise Project, Consultancy Project or Internship Project*) to customise their Award to meet their specific needs and career ambitions.